pmean/build-website/text/07/ReformingCoi.md

-Conflicts are only of potential interest when you are presenting information about a commercial product, or you are advocating a change in regulations that might influence a company\'s bottom line.
-If your talk is about how everyone should present their data using confidence intervals, it doesn\'t matter how much money you have gotten from any source.
+Conflicts are only of potential interest when you are presenting information about a commercial product, or you are advocating a change in regulations that might influence a company's bottom line.
+If your talk is about how everyone should present their data using confidence intervals, it doesn't matter how much money you have gotten from any source.

 If you mention a commercial product, then the only conflicts that matter are financial ties associated with a company that produces that commercial product or with a company that produces a competing product.
 I received a nice gift from someone I helped with a consulting assignment.
-It was a CD of \"Opera Digest.\" Now this is potentially reportable if I was reviewing their product or if I was advocating that Wagner play in the background of all operating rooms.
-But for any reasonable article that I might write, the gift of \"Opera Digest\" should not be reported.
+It was a CD of "Opera Digest."
+Now this is potentially reportable if I was reviewing their product or if I was advocating that Wagner play in the background of all operating rooms.
+But for any reasonable article that I might write, the gift of "Opera Digest" should not be reported.

 So asking for details about any financial support from any drug company